 Kavala thrived during the modern period by receiving Greek refugees in the aftermath of the Greek-Turkish war of 1919-22 and through industrial and agricultural growth which was centered around the tobacco industry.
 Several buildings used for the storage and processing of tobacco survive from that era.

-Today Kavala remains one of the most picturesque towns in the north of Greece as the photo gallery and the videos below testify.
+Today Kavala remains one of the most picturesque towns in the north of Greece, evident in the video below and in the photos throughout our website.